 Wednesdays are generally the cheapest travel day – avoid expensive Sunday travel if you can.
 Also consider nearby airports with better fares, but take into account the extra transport to get to your destination.

 - Make Use of Technology – Your smart phone can help you out in a number of ways, from the ability to find last-minute discount hotels through sites such as Priceline or Orbitz or the cheapest local gas at sites like Gasbuddy.
+Inspecting any credit card machines for potential tampering can protect you against skimming and fraud when you're on the road.
+Let MoneyTips protect your credit and your identity with a free trial.

 - Hotel Discounts – Loyalty programs or other discount programs such as AAA membership can save you big money on hotels, so always ask for a discount when you make a reservation.
 You can also negotiate using Priceline, Hotels.com or similar sites offering last-minute deals, if you are willing to be flexible with your plans.
 Increase your savings and earn points back by paying with a rewards credit card.